Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Number of Contacts

-Most pricing plans depend on the number of contacts or leads you have.
-The larger your list, the more you need to pay to maintain it and stay in touch with them.
+Most pricing plans vary depending on the number of contacts or leads you have.
+The larger your list, the higher the price to keep it in place and stay in touch with your contacts.

-If you have tens or hundreds of thousands of contacts, enterprise-grade solutions are probably more cost-effective.
+If you have tens or hundreds of thousands of contacts, enterprise-grade solutions are going to be more cost-effective.
 However, that’s not the case if you have a few hundred or even a few thousand leads on your list.

 Just be sure to keep this in mind and remember that specific plans may limit the maximum number of contacts you can have.